The History of Your Favorite Sport Team's Name: NBA Western Conference

 New Orleans Hornets

 Not this time.
 No memory lapses here.
 I remember when this team was the Charlotte Hornets.
 When they had Grand Ma Ma and Alonzo Mourning on the same team.
-This was an excited team back then.
+This was an exciting team back then.

 Interesting one here;